-When organizing a new initiative, such as the Michigan AIDS Fund, the Council of Michigan Foundation’s (CMF) philosophy helped to bring together program officers from very different foundations to focus on a common cause.
+When organizing a new initiative, such as the Michigan AIDS Fund, CMF’s philosophy helped to bring together program officers from very different foundations to focus on a common cause.
 While funding from each of the partner foundations was of very different scale, care was taken that everyone who participated felt an equal ownership of the joint project.

 CMF consistently held to its philosophy that size, organizational form, type, and the focus of foundation giving was up to the donor.
 Honoring this principle has made all the difference in its work.

 Roughly, there are two major types of legal structures for foundations – public charities and private foundations.
 The distinctions are defined in the United States Tax Code.
 The word “foundation” itself has no specific meaning, and is also frequently used by nonprofit organizations that are raising money, rather than those that are giving money away.
-The Council of Michigan Foundations limited its field of interest to the foundations that primarily give money away for broadly defined charitable purposes.
+CMF limited its field of interest to the foundations that primarily give money away for broadly defined charitable purposes.

 The foundations defined as public charities have greater tax benefits for donations and fewer operating restrictions than private foundations.
 This is because it is assumed that the public is engaged in the foundation and provides a level of oversight on the operations that exceeds what the IRS could do through more regulations.
 Because public charities are required to raise a portion of their income each year from many sources, they must make their operations more transparent than is required of the private foundation.

-The types of public charity foundations that are potential members of CMF are:
+Types of public charity foundations that are potential members of CMF:

 Prior to the Michigan Community Foundation Tax Credit of 1988 (which was expanded in 1994), community foundations had been treated similarly to all public charities in terms of regulation.
 Thus they received beneficial federal tax treatment.
 The tax credit allowed gifts of up to $100 for individuals — and up to $200 for couples filing jointly — to be deducted directly from the givers’ Michigan taxable income.
 While existing community foundations and the field had views on the appropriate role and operations of community foundations, it was internal and of little consequence to legislators.
 What was in agreement was that the community foundations would hold endowment for the community, composed of many gifts from local donors; award and administer grants; provide civic leadership; and serve a community mainly defined by geography.
 Following the tax credit, a legal definition was formed to differentiate community foundations from other 501(c)(3) organizations.